 3 The Executive Chairman, together with the Chairman of the NRC, also assessed the performance of individual Directors based on factors which include their attendance, participation at Board and Board Committee meetings and contributions to the Board processes and the business strategies as well as their industry and business knowledge.

-4 The Board, having reviewed the feedback from the NRC, was of the view that the Board has met its performance objectives for FY2015.
+4 The Board, having reviewed the feedback from the NRC, was of the view that the Board has met its performance objectives for FY2019.

-1 The employment contract of the Executive Chairman is automatically renewed every year, unless otherwise terminated by either party giving not less than 6 months’ notice in writing.
-The terms of the Executive Chairman’s employment contract does not provide for benefits upon termination of employment with the Company.
-The termination clause of its key management personnel is 3 months which the NRC has reviewed and found to be fair and reasonable.
-There are no termination, retirement and post-employment benefits granted to the Directors, Executive Chairman and the top 5 key management personnel (who are not directors or the CEO).
+1 The employment contract of the Executive Chairman is automatically renewed every year, unless otherwise terminated by either party giving not less than six months’ notice in writing.
+The terms of the Executive Chairman’s employment contract do not provide for benefits upon termination of employment with the Company.
+The employment contracts of the Company’s key management personnel may be terminated by either party giving not less than three months’ notice in writing, which the NRC has reviewed and found to be fair and reasonable.
+There are no termination, retirement and post-employment benefits granted to the Directors, the Executive Chairman and the top five key management personnel (who are not directors or the CEO).
 The Company has adopted the use of contractual provisions to allow it to reclaim incentive components of remuneration from the Executive Chairman and its key management personnel in exceptional circumstances of misstatement of financial results, or of misconduct resulting in financial loss to the Company.

-2 The remuneration framework for the Non-Executive Directors is evaluated periodically by Hay Group for appropriateness, taking into consideration the level of contributions, the responsibilities and obligations of these Directors, the prevailing market conditions and referencing the Directors’ fees against comparable benchmarks.
-The most recent review of the remuneration framework for Non-Executive Directors was undertaken by Hay Group in respect of FY2013.
-In respect of FY2015, the Board agreed with the NRC’s recommendation that the existing fee structure for the Non-Executive Directors remains unchanged.
+2 The remuneration framework for the Non-Executive Directors is evaluated periodically by the NRC, in consultation with KFHG for appropriateness, taking into consideration the level of contribution, effort, time spent, increasing responsibilities and obligations of these Directors, the prevailing market conditions, and referencing the Directors’ fees against comparable benchmarks.
+The last review of the remuneration framework for Non-Executive Directors was conducted by the NRC in consultation with KFHG in respect of FY2017.
+In respect of FY2019, the Board agreed with the NRC’s recommendation that the existing fee structure for the Non-Executive Directors is appropriate and it accordingly remains unchanged.
 The Non-Executive Directors are paid by way of fees in cash only although they are also eligible to participate in the Company’s share-based incentive schemes.
-All Directors’ fees are subject to shareholders’ approval at the Company's AGM.
-The framework for determining Non-Executive Directors’ fees is set out in Table 2 on page 91 of the Annual Report:
+All Directors’ fees are subject to shareholders’ approval at the AGM.
+The framework for determining Non-Executive Directors’ fees is set out in Table 2 below:

 |Basic Retainer Fee|